gracelang/language/spec.md

 ## Trait Objects and Trait Declarations

 Trait objects are objects with certain properties.
-Specifically, a trait object is created by an object constructor that contains no inherits statements, field declarations, or executable code.
+Specifically, a trait object is created by an object constructor that contains no field declarations no executable code, that `use`s only other traits, and that `inherit`s nothing.

 Modulo these restrictions, Grace's **trait** syntax and semantics is exactly parallel to the class syntax: a `trait` defines a method that returns a trait object.